-We are fully committed to the health and wellbeing of our employees and understand that a healthy and happy workforce is crucial to delivering improvements in patient care.
+We were fully committed to the health and wellbeing of our employees and understand that a healthy and happy workforce is crucial to delivering improvements in patient care.

-COVID-19 brought challenges for our staff in 2020/21 which required the use of new initiatives, creative thinking and additional support for staff who were remote working.
-Our learning from that period continued into 2021/22, focusing our efforts on staff wellbeing by retaining and enhancing existing measures and support available to staff.
+COVID-19 brought challenges for our staff since 2020, which required the use of new initiatives, creative thinking and additional support for staff who were remote working.
+Our learning from that period continued into 2022/23, focusing our efforts on staff wellbeing by retaining and enhancing existing measures and support available to staff.